vernak2539/express-less-middleware/README.md

 ##Express LESS Middleware

-This middleware is designed to compile LESS on the fly. **Depends on LESS npm module, obviously.**
+This middleware is designed to compile LESS on the fly.

 ###Installing